 Over the years, technology is making it possible for people to use their voices to interact with devices.
 Besides, rapid improvements in speech recognition technology have pushed voice search to the forefront of search marketing.

 - Imagine not having to get out of your comfortable bed at night to switch off your bedroom lights.

-- Fancy getting your called picked up when your hands are full by just summoning Google Assistant, Siri or Amazon?
+- Fancy getting your call picked up when your hands are full by just summoning Google Assistant, Siri, or Amazon?

 - Even better, presenting you a list of recommended restaurants nearby when you are at a loss of what to eat.

 These situations make it seem like typing or texting is something done in the last century.
 Although it seems like a brand new concept, voice search technology has actually been around for quite some time now.

 Getting a head start on adapting this technology is going to give you a solid business edge for many years to come.
 And if anything, voice search is only going to get more buzz.
 Up until here, you may be still wondering if a voice optimization strategy is a good fit for your business.

 “Yes” is the quick answer.
 Nobody can deny the importance of voice search in businesses these days.

 Let’s dig deeper and find out what leads to the answer above, shall we?

 What Is Voice Search and How Is It Different From Text Searches?